Why Not to Study in Australia?

 Australia has stringent visa regulations that international students must adhere to.
 This includes maintaining a certain level of academic performance, attending classes regularly, and not exceeding the permitted work hours.
 Failure to comply with these regulations can result in visa cancellation.

-Related Article: How Old is Too Old to Study Medicine in Australia?
+Related Article: Is it Expensive to Study Abroad in Australia?

 Limited Job Opportunities